Cellavent

 Curcumin and phospholipids: A good combination for greater bioavailability?

-After combining turmeric with its own essential oils only increased bioavailability by a factor of 6.93 [1], attempts were made to combine curcumin with so-called phospholipids, which are fat molecules that can dissolve in both fat and water.
+After combining turmeric with its own essential oils only increased bioavailability by a factor of 6.93 [1], attempts were made to combine curcumin with so-called phospholipids.
+These are fat molecules that can dissolve in both fat and water.

-These molecules containing curcumin can be formed in the digestive tract with the help of enzymes and bile acids into the body's own micelles, which pass through the intestinal mucosa more easily.
+These molecules containing curcumin can be formed into endogenous micelles in the digestive tract with the help of enzymes and bile acids, which more easily penetrate the intestinal mucosa.
 The effectiveness of this method has also been confirmed by research.
-A study from 2011 showed that the bioavailability of curcumin was increased by a factor of 29 through the use of phospholipids.
-[2] This method was then expanded to achieve better results.
+A 2011 study showed that the bioavailability of curcumin was increased by a factor of 29 through the use of phospholipids.
+[2] This method was subsequently expanded to achieve better results.

 What is micellar technology?

-Micelle technology is a further development of the idea of combining turmeric with phospholipids to enable increased absorption in the intestine.
-The starting substance of the micelle is similar to that of phospholipids.
-It is both fat- and water-soluble and can form into spherical structures in aqueous environments due to this structure.
-The substance directs its water-soluble part outwards and the fat-soluble part inwards.
-The curcumin is enclosed in the fat-soluble part.
+Micellar technology is a further development of the idea of combining turmeric with phospholipids to enable increased intestinal absorption.
+The starting substance of the micelle is similar to phospholipids.
+It is both fat- and water-soluble and, due to this structure, can form into spherical structures in aqueous environments.
+The substance orients its water-soluble portion outwards and its fat-soluble portion inwards.
+The curcumin is enclosed in the fat-soluble portion.

-The efficiency of this method of imitating the natural digestive process was confirmed by a study in 2014.
-The result showed a 185-fold bioavailability of curcumin.
+The effectiveness of this method of mimicking the natural digestive process was confirmed by a 2014 study.
+The result showed a 185-fold increase in curcumin bioavailability.
 A result that has not been surpassed to date.
 [3] This makes micellar technology the most efficient method when it comes to increasing the bioavailability of turmeric.
-However, there is another form of curcumin-fat compounds that is partly similar to micellar technology.
+However, there is another form of curcumin-fat combination that is somewhat similar to micellar technology.

 What is liposomal curcumin?

-Liposomal curcumin is characterized by the fact that the curcumin inside is surrounded by not just one but two layers of water- and fat-soluble particles.
-The procedure of combining curcumin with liposomes is used particularly for intravenous administration.
-The double layer of liposomes resembles the cell membranes of the body's cells and is intended to protect our body from breaking down the administered substances.
+Liposomal curcumin is characterized by the fact that the curcumin is surrounded by not just one, but two layers of water- and fat-soluble particles.
+The process of combining curcumin with liposomes is particularly used for intravenous administration.
+The bilayer of liposomes resembles the cell membranes of the body's cells and is intended to protect our bodies from degrading the administered substances.

-However, a measurable bioavailability of liposomal curcumin could not be demonstrated in various studies on humans and animals.
-When taken orally by humans, it is assumed that the liposomes are "trapped" in the mucous film of the intestine and thus cannot be absorbed by the body.
+However, various human and animal studies have failed to demonstrate measurable bioavailability of liposomal curcumin.
+When taken orally in humans, it is assumed that the liposomes are "trapped" in the intestinal mucosa and thus cannot be absorbed by the body.
 [4]

 What are the differences between micellar turmeric and liposomal turmeric?

 Liposomes and micelles differ in that micelles are part of the digestive process and occur naturally in the intestines.
-Liposomes are foreign to this site and are not absorbed well.
-For this reason, they are not a real alternative to micellar turmeric.
+Liposomes are foreign to this site and are not well absorbed.
+For this reason, they are not a viable alternative to micellar turmeric.

 In summary: